An experimental proposal to study collapse of the wave function in travelling-wave parametric amplifiers: Interference visibility

 Measuring the average photon number at detectors A and B, we can define the interference visibility as (appendix \ref{appDefVis})

-In case the amplifiers have an identical gain, the calculation can be simplified.
-Then, the visibility can be calculated using a smaller Hilbert space by the following observation: a single TWPA fed with a $\ket{1}_{\text{s}}\ket{0}_{\text{i}}$-state yields the average number of signal (idler) photons in detector B (A) as calculated with equation~(\ref{eqNout-noLoss}).
+In case the amplifiers have an identical gain, the calculation of the visibility can be simplified by using a smaller Hilbert space.
+This follows from the following observation: a single TWPA fed with a $\ket{1}_{\text{s}}\ket{0}_{\text{i}}$-state yields the average number of signal (idler) photons in detector B (A) as calculated with equation~(\ref{eqNout-noLoss}).
 Contrarily, feeding this TWPA with a $\ket{0}_{\text{s}}\ket{0}_{\text{i}}$-state gives the average number of signal (idler) photons in detector A (B) (see appendix \ref{appCompFR_Hilbert}).
-This provides a reduced Hilbert space that scales as $2N^2$ for calculating the average visibility.
+This provides a reduced Hilbert space that scales as $2N^2$ for calculating the visibility.
 Moreover, this observation implies that the visibility can be computed directly by substitution of equation (\ref{eqNout-noLoss}) into equation (\ref{eqVavg}).\\ Therefore, the visibility in the lossless case can be solved exactly.
 Regardless of the input, the parametric amplifier always outputs $\sinh^2 \kappa$ extra photons.
 In the case of an initial single-photon state, the extra term $\cosh^2 \kappa$ should be added.
 Consequently, the signal visibility becomes

 In the limit of large gain, the $\sinh$ and $\cosh$ become equal in magnitude, and consequently the visibility tends to $1/3$.
 Similarly, the idler photon number will be $2 \sinh^2 \kappa$ in the arm with an initial signal photon and $\sinh^2 \kappa$ in the other, consequently the idler visibility is constant at $1/3$.
 The reduction from $1$ to $1/3$ is thus completely due to the addition of extra photons by the paramp.